docker/cli/docs/reference/builder.md

 VOLUME ["/data"]
 ```

-The `VOLUME` instruction creates a mount point with the specified name
+The `VOLUME` instructs to create anonymous volumes for the specified container
-and marks it as holding externally mounted volumes from native host or other
-containers.
+paths if no such volumes were created or mounted using `--volume` or `--mount`
+parameters when running the container.
 The value can be a JSON array, `VOLUME ["/var/log/"]`, or a plain
 string with multiple arguments, such as `VOLUME /var/log` or `VOLUME /var/log
 /var/db`.
 For more information/examples and mounting instructions via the
 Docker client, refer to